mysql/mysql-utilities/doc/man/mysqlrpladmin.rst

 permissions for the master, slaves, and candidates at startup.

 The :option:`--force` option cannot be used with the failover command.

+If the user does not specify the :option:`--rpl-user` and the user has specified the switchover or failover command, the utility will check to see if the slaves are using --master-info-repository=TABLE.
+If they are not, the utility will stop with an error.

 EXAMPLES